wso2/puppet-base/README.md

 - Puppet 2.7, 3 or newer

 ## How to Contribute
-Follow the steps mentioned in the [wiki](https://github.com/wso2/puppet-modules/wiki) to setup a development environment and update/create new puppet modules.
+Follow the steps mentioned in [puppet-common](https://github.com/wso2/puppet-common/) repository to setup a development environment and update/create new puppet modules.